Chiefs escape further coronavirus exposure after mishap involving barber who tested positive

 Robinson and Kilgore were placed in five-day quarantines, under the protocols developed by the league and the NFL Players Association.
 They cannot practice while in quarantine but would be eligible to play Sunday if they don’t test positive in the meantime.

-Kilgore posted a photo of himself to social media Wednesday with his hair shaved off on one side of his head.
+Kilgore posted a photo of himself on social media Wednesday with his hair shaved off on one side of his head.

-The Chiefs might not have been as playful about the matter, however, if their practices had been disrupted by having Mahomes and many other players excluded.
+The Chiefs might not have been as playful about the matter, however, had their practices been disrupted by having Mahomes and many other players excluded.
 The potential exposures of Mahomes and the others were first reported by ESPN.
 League medical leaders expressed optimism Wednesday that there won’t be further repercussions from the incident.

 “The club took very prompt and direct action,” Allen Sills, the NFL’s chief medical officer, said in a video news conference.
-“Our contact-tracing team was on sight and was able to get a very clear understanding of the exposures.
+“Our contact-tracing team was on site and was able to get a very clear understanding of the exposures.
 And so at this point we feel like we’re in a good position with that and we’ll just continue to monitor.”

 The NFL did not discuss the details of the incident and the Chiefs did not respond to a request for comment on the particulars.
 The NFL’s postseason has not been disrupted by coronavirus-related issues since the Cleveland Browns won an opening-round game at Pittsburgh without Coach Kevin Stefanski and several players.
 In this instance involving the Chiefs, no positive tests have resulted, to this point.